Dear Sussex Student:

 • View and pay your bill

-For your convenience, you may PAY your tuition/fees online through CASHNET.
+For your convenience, you may PAY your tuition/fees online through CashNet.

 Should you be eligible for a refund, receive it quicker in a secure and safe manner by signing up for E-Refund.
 Your refund will be processed directly to your designated bank account.
 Sussex urges you to sign-up for these time-saving, secure financial tools.